StevenShi/trips45-worldpress-theme/README.md

 ## Hidden feature

 The site header area has a hidden [Google custom search bar](https://www.google.com/cse/).
-Place your own Google Custom Search script in the Header Script area above, and watch the google search bar appear!
+Place your own Google Custom Search script in the Header Script area in the Admin panel, and watch the google search bar appear!

-You just only need the gsc script itself.
+You  only need the gsc script itself.
 Do not include the `<gcse:searchbox-only>` tags.

 ## Copyrights for Resources used in this theme.